hussaino03/QuestLog/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments
-- Thanks to all contributors who have helped shape QuestLog
+- Thanks to all contributors
 - Inspired by productivity apps and RPG games
-- Special thanks to the React and MongoDB communities